Lower Bounds on Learning Pauli Channels with Individual Measurements: A general lower bound on the number of steps required for Pauli channel tomography

 which is strictly smaller than $1$ if $M<e^{d^2/16}$.
-So far, we have proven the following lemma: \begin{lemma} There exists an $\eps$-separated family of quantum Pauli channels of the form \ref{form} and size at least $e^{d^2/16}$. \end{lemma} Hence, we can use this family to encode a message $X\sim \unif{\llbracket1,M\rrbracket}$ to a quantum Pauli channel $\cP= \cP_{X}$ in the family constructed above.
-The decoder receives this unknown quantum Pauli channel, chooses its inputs states and performs incoherent measurements possibly after many uses of the channel intertwined with arbitrary unital quantum channels, and learns it to within a precision $\eps/2$.
-It thus produces a Pauli quantum channel $\hat{\cP}$ corresponding to a probability distribution $\hat{p}$ satisfying, with a probability at least $2/3$, $\TV(\hat{p},p_X)\le \eps/2$.
+So far, we have proven the following lemma: \begin{lemma} There exists an $\eps$-separated family $\cF$ of quantum Pauli channels of the form in \eqref{form} and size at least $e^{d^2/16}$. \end{lemma} Hence, we can use this family to encode a message $X\sim \unif\{[M]\}$ to the sequence of outcomes produced by the learning algorithm when provided with the quantum Pauli channel $\cP= \cP_{X}$.
+More precisely, the learning algorithm chooses its inputs states and performs {individual} measurements possibly after many uses of the channel $\cP_{X}$ intertwined with arbitrary unital quantum channels, and observes a sequence of outcomes that will be transmitted to the decoder.
+Upon receiving this sequence of outcomes, the decoder runs the data-processing part of the learning algorithm to produce a Pauli quantum channel $\hat{\cP}$ corresponding to a probability distribution $\hat{p}$ satisfying, with a probability at least $2/3$, $\TV(\hat{p},p_X)\le \eps/2$.
 Since the family of probability distributions $\{p_x\}_{x\in [M]}$ is $\eps$-separated, there is only one $\hat{X}$ such that $\TV(\hat{p},p_{\hat{X}})\le \eps/2$.
 Therefore a $1/3$-correct algorithm can decode with a probability of failure at most $1/3$.
-By Fano's inequality, the encoder and decoder should share at least $\Omega(\log(M))= \Omega(d^2)$ nats of information. \begin{lemma}[\cite{fano1961transmission}] The mutual information between the index of the actual channel $X$ and the estimated index $\hat{X}$ is at least
+By Fano's inequality, the encoder and decoder should share at least $\Omega(\log(M))\ge \Omega(d^2)$ nats of information. \begin{lemma}[\cite{fano1961transmission}] The mutual information between the index of the actual channel $X$ and the estimated index $\hat{X}$ is at least

 \end{lemma}